History of Groveland

-If you would like to share your memories or photographs of the Groveland Area and its Families, please contact us!
+If you would like to share your memories or photographs of the Groveland Area and its Families, please contact us, so we can add them to this page!

 We are currently working on updating the history of the Groveland area, so check back periodically for new and expanded articles and photographs.

-Many of the people and events of early Florida are connected with or affected the area of today's South Lake County and Groveland, so much of them are included in these early sections.
+Many of the people and events of early Florida, along with Sumter and Lake Counties are connected with or affected the area of today's South Lake County and Groveland, so much of them are included in these early sections.

 1400s and Before - The Timucua Tribe in Lake County